johngodley/search-regex/readme.txt

 - Full support for saving advanced filter and actions to presets
 - Autocomplete filters and modifications
 - Support for serialized data (with conditions)
+- Fix replace with dollar ($) from being treated as a regular expression

 = 2.4.1 - 29th November 2020 =
 - Fix replacements with a backslashed character